fujitake/smart-building-quick-start-kit/docs/en/DETAILS.md

 As this is the most important layer, there are many things to confirm.
 To summarize simply, the following should be confirmed:

 1. Being possible to acquire the data to accomplish the plan/project.
-1. Paths have been established to send the retrieved data to Vantiq.
+1. Paths have been established to send the acquired data to Vantiq.
-1. Being in a state that can be continuously operated.
+1. Being able to continue operation.

 <a id="data-integration-layer"></a>
 ## 3. Data Integration Layer

-The Data Integration Layer is the layer that creates the data to be ultimately provided to users.
-It performs data integration processes such as combining data from multiple sensors, assigning Master data to sensor data, threshold judgment, and transformation.
-Vantiq is responsible for directly processing data from the Device Layer, while the Master data required for that processing is managed by other applications such as those separate from Vantiq.
-Also, because Vantiq specializes in stream processing, it retains the most recently created data, but does not retain older data, so if it is necessary to save the processed data for analysis, etc., it should be saved in a separate data store.
+The data integration layer is the layer that creates the provided data to users finally by integrating data, specifically combining multiple sensors data, adding master data to events, judging whether thresholds have been exceeded, transforming them, and etc.

+Vantiq is in charge of directly processing the data sent from the device layer, and required master data for processing are managed by an application other than Vantiq.

+Due to the nature of Vantiq specializing in stream processing, it holds limited data such as the latest one, but it doesn't hold old data.
+So you need to save them in a separate data store if you'd like to save them for analysis and etc.

 <a id="data-integration-master-data"></a>
 ### 3.1.
-Master data Management
+Master data management

-The data sent from the device is not used as it is, but by combining the necessary contents as Master data in addition to the data sent, such as the device name that is easy for persons to understand, its installation location and coordinates, etc., and finally the data to be provided to users can be created.
+In many cases, the data sent from devices are not used as they are but can create provided data to users finally by combining with the necessary information(as master data) such as the easy-to-understand device name, installation position/coordinates.

-例For example, to achieve the use case that " Notify when the temperature in a room exceeds 35 °C," it is required to have information about which room the sensor is installed in, in addition to the temperature data.
-If the data sent from the device measuring the temperature originally contains the installation location, nothing needs to be done, but in some cases it contains only minimal data (e.g. serial number and temperature data).
+For example. in order to achieve a use case such as "notify when room temperature exceeds 35 ℃", in addition to the temperature data, you need information about which room the sensor is installed in.

+If that data includes the necessary information like installation position originally, you don't need to do anything, but in not few cases, it may include only the minimum serial number and temperature.

-In such a case, holding the Master data in advance in Vantiq and combining it with the data sent from the device will provide the necessary information for the subsequent processing.
+In such a case, you have Vantiq holds master data in advance, and combine it with the data sent from devices to prepare all information for the subsequent process.

-In a Smart Building, a wide variety of devices are used, and each of the data contents is completely different.
-It is possible to respond to various use cases by being ready to provide all the necessary information in Vantiq side.
+A wide variety of devices are used in a smart building, and each content of data is completely different.
+You can handle various use cases by preparing all the necessary information on the Vantiq side.

-What is needed is the role of managing the Master data.
-Since Vantiq is the one that actually uses the Master data, it is technically possible to manage the Master data directly in Vantiq, but it is preferable to separate them from the point of view of responsibility boundary point.
+What is needed is the role of managing the master data.
+Since

-Since Vantiq will hold the Master data in Type, the application which takes on this role needs to be able to CRUD operations for the records of Vantiq's Type using the REST API, while having the Master data in its own DB.
+Since it's Vantiq that actually uses the master data, it's technically possible to manage the master data directly with Vantiq, but it's desirable to separate it from the viewpoint of the demarcation point of responsibility.
+Since Vantiq holds the master data in Types, the application which takes on this role needs to be able to CRUD operations for the records of Vantiq's Types via REST API, while having the master data in its own DB.

 <a id="data-integration-data-store"></a>
 ### 3.2.
-Data Store
+Data store

-This is the data store for storing the data processed by Vantiq and which needs to be stored for a long time.
-Continuously store the following data according to the requirements.
+This is a data store for storing data processed by Vantiq that needs to be stored for a long time.
+It will continue to store the following data according to your requirements:

 - Data provided to users created by Vantiq
 - Raw data sent from devices
 - Log data

-Since the data to be stored will continue to increase from the start of the system's operation, the cost will increase.
-Instead of storing everything, build and configure the system so that it stores the minimum amount of data required.
+Since the data to be stored will continue to increase from the start of the system's operation, the cost will also increase.
+You should build/configure the system to store the minimum amount of data you need, instead of saving everything blindly.

-It is required to be able to receive data from Vantiq.
-Since the performance of Vantiq is often higher than that of an ordinary DB, it is not recommended to execute APIs directly on Vantiq to receive data.
-It is better to implement it via a broker or a queue to keep it more loosely coupled.
+The data store must be capable of receiving data from Vantiq.
+Since Vantiq's performance is often higher than normal DBs, it's desirable to implement it via brokers/queues even from the aspect of being loosely-coupled instead of having Vantiq execute API directly to receive data.

 <a id="data-integration-vantiq"></a>
 ### 3.3.
 Vantiq

-This is the core of the Data Integration Layer.
+This is the core of the data integration layer.
 This section describes frequently used Activity Patterns and cautions for implementation.

 <a id="data-integration-activity"></a>
 ### 3.3.1.
 Frequently used Activity Patterns

-Vantiq provides a variety of Activity Patterns, and introduce some of the most frequently used and essential ones.
+Vantiq has various activity patterns.
+Here are some of the most frequently used and almost always used patterns:

-- Transformation
+- Transformation (Formatting data)
-    - Used to perform the data transformation such as deleting unnecessary parameters, renaming parameters, and adjusting data units.
-The data sent from the device is in a different format for each device, so this Activity absorbs the differences between devices and converts the data into the format to be provided to users finally.
+    - This is used to format data such as trimming unnecessary parameters, renaming parameters, adjusting data units, and etc.

+    - The data sent from devices have different formats for each device, so this activity pattern is used to absorb the differences between devices and convert the data into the format to be provided to users finally.

-- Enrich
+- Enrich (Attaching static data to stream data)
-    - Since the contents of the records of Type can be added to the data to be stream processed, it is often used to add Master data to the data sent from the device.
-As the parameter with the same name must exist in the Type as the data to be processed, it is often done with Procedure together with Transformation.
+    - This activity pattern can attach Type's record to stream data.
+    - It's often used to attach master data to the data sent from devices.
+    - Since this needs the same name parameters to exist in the stream data and Type's, it's often implemented with "Procedure" together with data formatting without using "Enrich".

-- Filter
+- Filter (Filtering by condition)
-    - This function passes only the data that meets the specified conditions to the next process.
-This function is used for threshold judgment and conditional branching.
+    - This is a function to pass only the data matches the set condition and pass it to the next process.
+    - It's used for judging whether a threshold has been exceeded or implementing conditional branching and etc.

-- SaveToType
+- SaveToType (Save data)
-    - It is used to save the data in Type.
-There is an `Upsert` option, which is used to keep in Vantiq only the most recent one for each device.
+    - It is used to save the data in Types.
+There is an `Upsert` option which is often used when holding only the latest data for each device.

-- Procedure
+- Procedure (Call your own Procedures)
-    - This is the most versatile Activity because it is possible to call your own Procedures.
-It is used everywhere, and the most common case is to create your own process to send data from Vantiq to other systems, and then call the Procedure.
-It is also use ***PublishToSource*** when sending the data to other systems, but it is often used Procedure because it does not allow detailed settings such as error handling.
+    - This is the most versatile activity pattern because you can call your own Procedures.
+    - This is often used everywhere, but especially in the case that implementing the process to send data from Vantiq to other systems.
+You can also use `PublishToSource` in this case, but because you can't make detailed settings such as error handling and etc.

 <a id="data-integration-performance"></a>
 ### 3.3.2.
 Performance-considered implementation

-Vantiq can provide a high performance platform, but it may not be able to provide the performance depending on how it is implemented.
-It requires to understand the characteristics of Vantiq and to implement it accordingly.
-Especially, be more careful for those who are used to implementing web applications.
-Vantiq has the elements such as web (or mobile) client, DB, and application, so it is possible to implement 3-tier architecture for a traditional  web applications.
-However, it is a service that specializes in stream processing, so applying in the common sense of web application development as is will result in failure.
-It should be considered as an asynchronous and parallel processing of small processes at high speed.
+Vantiq is a high-performance platform, but it can't provide high-performance depending on how it's implemented.

+You need to understand the characteristics of Vantiq and implement your application accordingly.
+Especially, people who are accustomed to implementing ordinary Web applications that don't use stream processing should be more careful about it.

+Vantiq applications can be implemented like a traditional 3-layer architecture web application because Vantiq has elements such as a web/mobile client, DB and application.
+However, since Vantiq specializes in stream processing, you may fail if you bring the common sense of Web application development as it is.
+It's necessary to have an image that handles small processes synchronously and in parallel at high speed.

 <a id="data-integration-lighten"></a>
 ### 3.3.2.1.
 Lighten processing per task

-When implementing an application, it is necessary to lighten the content to be processed per task.
-When using Procedure, any number of processes can be grouped together and called in a single task.
-However, since Vantiq performs load balancing in units of one task, performance will be improved by dividing it into multiple tasks rather than executing heavy processing in one task.
-Typical heavy processing is that which needs to wait for the response of a system other than Vantiq, such as issuing SQL that cannot be completed in memory alone, or executing an external API.
+When implementing Vantiq applications, you need to lighten processing per task.
+When using Procedures, you can call as many processes as you like in one task, but Vantiq distributes the load in units of one task(it's related with Vert.x).
+Therefore, you can get better performance if you divide processes into multiple tasks rather than executing heavy processes in one task.

+Typical heavy processes include a process that is not completed only in a memory, such as issuing SQL queries and executing external APIs needs to wait for a response of other systems.

 <a id="data-integration-reduce-queries"></a>
 ### 3.3.2.2.
 Reduce/divide queries

-When referring to the Master data stored in Type, or writing data to it, queries will be issued.
-This process is heavier than a process that is completed within memory only.
-Therefore, it is important to reduce the number of query issuances and distribute queries if better performance is to be expected.
+Of course, you issue queries when referring to the master data stored in Types, or writing data to Types.

+This process is heavier than a process that is completed only with memory.
+Therefore, it's important to reduce the number of queries and distribute queries to get good performance.

-For example, according to the requirements, it may necessary to add multiple types of Master data to the data transmitted from a single device.
-In that case, it can be implemented in Procedure as the following.
+For example, there is a case that you need to attach multiple master data to the data sent from one device.
+In that case, you can implement in Procedure as follows:

 ```
 PROCEDURE attachMasterData(event)